Repost from 2015. Edited, updated, and corrected.

 Never mind that these verses are taken out of context.
-Countless IFB preachers use these verses to remind church members that they are the man GOD has put in charge of the church.
-He is the CEO, bwana, potentate, and king of the church.
+Countless IFB preachers use these verses to remind church members that they are the men GOD has put in charge of the church.
+The pastor is the CEO, bwana, potentate, and king of the church.
 Messing with the preacher means you are messing with God.
 Church members are reminded about what happens when you mess with God’s man:

 And he (Elisha) went up from thence unto Bethel: and as he was going up by the way, there came forth little children out of the city, and mocked him, and said unto him, Go up, thou bald head; go up, thou bald head.
 And he turned back, and looked on them, and cursed them in the name of the Lord.
 And there came forth two she bears out of the wood, and tare forty and two children of them.
 (2 Kings 2:23,24)

 Sadly, many IFB churches, due to their preacher-centered structure, suffer serious decline or even closure when the preacher leaves.
 This is especially true for churches who lose their founding pastor.
-People are loyal to the man, and when the man leaves so does their loyalty.
+People are loyal to the man, and when the man leaves, so does their loyalty.
 If the church survives, it often faces attendance and offering decline as members seek out other IFB churches to attend.
 Many of the big name IFB churches in the 1960’s-1980’s did not survive the founding pastor leaving.
 Those that did survive are but a shell of what they once were.
-This same problem is often seen in privately held corporations when the next generation takes over the company.
+(This same phenomenon is often seen in privately held corporations when the next generation takes over the company.)

 Many IFB churches survive the founding pastor’s departure and the resultant attendance and offering decline.
 A new pastor comes in, states his new vision for the church, and things continue on.
 In time, the new pastor leaves and the whole process of upheaval and decline continues until the church gets a-n-o-t-h-e-r new pastor.
 The average church changes its pastor every 30-60 months.
 Some churches, after years and years of new pastors coming and going, close their doors.